zzzeek/sqla_tutorial/handout/source/relational.rst

 ----------

-:term:`Durability` basically means that relational databases provide a guarantee that once a transaction COMMIT has succeeded, the data is safely written to disk, and the chance of that data being lost due to a system failure is low to nil.
+:term:`Durability` basically means that relational databases provide a guarantee that once a transaction COMMIT has succeeded, the transaction logs have been written to non-volatile storage, so the chance of the transaction's committed state being lost due to a system failure is extremely low.
 Durability tends to be something most developers take for granted when working with relational databases; however, in recent years it's been discussed a lot more with the rise of so-called NoSQL databases, which in some cases attempt to scale back the promise of durability in exchange for faster transaction